Synthetixio/SIPs/SIPS/sip-totalIssuedSynths-debtpool-snapshots.md

 - `Issuer.updateDebtPoolSnapshot()` Public function that updates the debt pool snapshot to latest values

 - `Issuer.totalIssuedSynths()` Current view function to get latest total issued synths and debt pool size.
-Used by bot to view and calculate the % deviation between last snapshot and the current actual `totalIssuedSynths()`
+Used by bot to view and calculate the % deviation between last snapshot and the current actual `totalIssuedSynths()`.
+Excludes any of the EtherCollateral backed synths generated as not backed by SNX collateral.

 ### Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->